Aathish04/fcc-arithmetic-arranger/README.md

+> This project was built by the author while he was obtaining FreeCodeCamp's Scientific Computing With Python Certificate.

 ### Assignment

 Students in primary school often arrange arithmetic problems vertically to make them easier to solve.
 For example, "235 + 52" becomes: